 Payment Facilitator

-What Is Payment Facilitator ?
+What Is a Payment Facilitator?

 So, want to begin with an example: